LingResCtr/dead-languages-corpus/README.md

 # dead-languages-corpus
-Text data in a number of dead Indo-European languages from UT Austin's Linguistic Research Center
+Text data in a number of dead Indo-European languages from UT Austin's Linguistic Research Center (LRC)

 ---
 YAML tags: